pennlabs/penn-courses/backend/README.md

 ### Running the Backend with Docker-Compose

+   > :warning: If you are a backend developer, it's highly recommended to run the dev environment locally.
+   > See [Running the Backend Natively](#running-the-backend-natively) for instructions on how to do this.
+   > If you're a frontend developer, you can use the docker container.

 1. Build the docker image (the `[sudo]` part means try running without sudo first)
 ```sh
 cd backend